Firefly (TV series): Fandom

 Firefly generated a loyal base of fans during its three-month original broadcast run on Fox in late 2002.
 These fans, self-styled Browncoats, used online forums to organize and try to save the series from being canceled by Fox only three months after its debut.
 Their efforts included raising money for an ad in Variety magazine and a postcard writing campaign to UPN.
 While unsuccessful in finding a network that would continue the show, their support led to a release of the series on DVD in December 2003.
 A subsequent fan campaign raised over $14,000 in donations to have a purchased Firefly DVD set placed aboard 250 U.S. Navy ships by April 2004 for recreational viewing by their crews.

 These and other continuing fan activities eventually persuaded Universal Studios to produce a feature film, Serenity.
 (The title of Serenity was chosen, according to Whedon, because Fox still owned the rights to the name 'Firefly').
 Numerous early screenings of rough film cuts were held for existing fans starting in May 2005 as an attempt to create a buzz to increase ticket sales when the final film cut was released widely on September 30, 2005.
 The film was not as commercially successful as fans had hoped, opening at number two and making only $40 million worldwide during its initial theatrical release.

 On June 23, 2006, fans organized the first worldwide charity screenings of Serenity in 47 cities, dubbed as Can't Stop the Serenity or CSTS, an homage to the movie's tagline, "Can't stop the signal".
 The event raised over $65,000 for Whedon's favorite charity, Equality Now.
 In 2007, $106,000 was raised; in 2008, $107,219; and in 2009, $137,331.

-In July 2006, a fan-made documentary was released, titled Done the Impossible, and is commercially available.
-The documentary relates the story of the fans and how the show has affected them, and features interviews with Whedon and various cast members.
+In July 2006 a fan-made documentary, Done the Impossible, was released.
+The documentary tells the story of the fans and how the show has affected them, and features interviews with Whedon and various cast members.
 Part of the DVD proceeds are donated to Equality Now.

 NASA Browncoat astronaut Steven Swanson took the Firefly and Serenity DVDs with him on Space Shuttle Atlantis's STS-117 mission in June 2007.
 The DVDs were added to the media collection on the International Space Station as entertainment for the station's crews.

 A fan-made, not-for-profit, unofficial sequel to Serenity, titled Browncoats: Redemption, premiered at Dragon*Con 2010 on September 4, 2010.
 According to the film's creator and producer, Whedon gave "his blessing" to the project.
 The film was sold on DVD and Blu-ray at the film's website, with all proceeds being distributed among five charities.
 The film was also screened at various science-fiction conventions across the United States, with admission receipts similarly being donated.
 All sales ended on September 1, 2011, one year after its premiere, with total revenues exceeding $115,000.